festusaigbogun/Excel_Supermarket_Sales_Project/README.md

 I used the conditional formatting on the **RATING** column to give rating which is above 5.0 the green up arrow sign and the rating which is below 5.0 a red down arrow sign.
 While the Rating that is exactly 5.0, it was given a yellow straight arrow (but in this situation there is no rating having the exact 5.0 rating).

 #### PIVOT TABLE
 Next I created pivot table where business objectives are being answered.
-I was also able to use the DAX formula to calculate the PROFIT column, by subtracting the sum of TOTAL column by the sum of QUALITY column.
+I was also able to use the DAX formula to calculate the PROFIT column, by subtracting the sum of TOTAL column by the sum of COGS column.

 I was also able to get the KPI's for this analysis using the Pivot table